jeffmaldo27/RoboND-Kinematics-Project/README.md

 ```

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.
+The Kuka KR210’s last three revolute joints of have the same origin and form a spherical "wrist" joint.
+This allows us to decouple the calculation into two portions, The position kinematics of the wrist center and the orientation kinematics.
 ##### 1 - Inverse Position Kinematics
-In order to solve the inverse position kinematics, we need to solve for the position of the spherical wrist center by using the end effectors position and orientation.
-End effector position can be calculated by determining the symbolic rotation matrices.
 ```python
 r, p , y = symbols('r p y')